gkouziik/eslint-plugin-security-node/docs/rules/detect-sql-injection.md

     });
 ```

-The above example illustrates code that dynamically constructs a SQL query by appending the user-supplied request parameter username.To exploit this query,an attacker can enter admin' -- as a username, which ultimately results in executing the SQL query,as shown in the following Example
+The above example illustrates code that dynamically constructs a SQL query by appending the user-supplied request parameter username.
+To exploit this query,an attacker can enter admin' -- as a username, which ultimately results in executing the SQL query,as shown in the following Example

 ```javascript
 SELECT * FROM accounts WHERE username = 'admin'